davignomob-debug/radarrrrrrrrr/README.md

     ToggleBtn.BackgroundColor3 = FarmAtivo and Color3.fromRGB(0, 100, 50) or Color3.fromRGB(35, 35, 35)
 end)

--- // BUSCA O PROMPT DO ALVO NO MAPA TODO local function FindPromptDoAlvo()
+-- // BUSCA PROMPT DE QUALQUER ALVO SELECIONADO local function FindPromptDoAlvo()
     for _, obj in pairs(workspace:GetDescendants()) do
         if obj:IsA("ProximityPrompt") then
             local nomeObj = (obj.Parent and obj.Parent.Name or ""):lower()
             local textoPrompt = (obj.ObjectText or ""):lower()
+            for alvo, _ in pairs(AlvosSelecionados) do
-            if nomeObj:find(AlvoSelecionado) or textoPrompt:find(AlvoSelecionado) then
+                if nomeObj:find(alvo) or textoPrompt:find(alvo) then
                     return obj
                 end
             end
         end
+    end
     return nil
 end

--- // LOOP PRINCIPAL - TELEPORTA E FARMA DE QUALQUER DISTÂNCIA task.spawn(function()
+-- // LOOP PRINCIPAL
+task.spawn(function()
     while true do
-        task.wait(0.5)
+        task.wait(0.1)
-        if not FarmAtivo or AlvoSelecionado == "nenhum" then continue end
+        if not FarmAtivo or next(AlvosSelecionados) == nil then continue end

         local prompt = FindPromptDoAlvo()
         if not prompt then continue end